-The captain of a vessel lately unladen at Philadelphia said that, having obtained permission to take on coal at a Japanese port not usually visited by foreign craft, he was astonished to find that when the coal barges were brought alongside his vessel five hundred men, women and children were set at work. in gangs of fifty, to transfer the coal by askets were handled by the stronge workmen, and the empty ones were bassed back to be refilled by the children.
+The captain of a vessel lately unladen at Philadelphia said that, having obtained permission to take on coal at a Japanese port not usually visited by foreign craft, he was astonished to find utterly incompetent to deal with our do- in gangs of fifty, to transfer the coal by mestic affairs.
+The grave question of a the most primitive means-passing small deficiency in the public revenues and a basketfuls from hand to hand.
+The full baskets were handled by the stronger workmen, and the empty ones were passed back to be refilled by the children.
 Their factories, swarming with cheap labor, are managed in much the

 The Japanese will never become dangerous competitors until they shall use our labor-saving machinery and pay high wages.
-It is the nation that pays the highest wage rates that is an always dangerous competitor
+It is the nation that pays the highest wage rates that is an always

-A FEW days ago the United States senate passed 75 private pension bills in 60 minutes There has been a great flood of private bills of this character at this session.
+A FEW days ago the United States sen ate passed 75 private pension bills in 60 minutes There has been a great flood of private bills of this character at this session.
 The general pension laws meet almost every deserving case; and a private bill generally indicates that the applicant has been rejected by the pension office authorities as not coming under existing laws, which were made to cover almost every rightful case.
 A tendency is noted these days for making liberal allowances by private bills in the way of pensions for the families of deceased officers.
-They are given much Imore by these bills than the regular statutory allowance, and much more than goes to the widows of private soldiers who died in the service or fell in the battle.
+They are given much imore by these bills than the regular statutory allowance, and much more than goes to the widows of private soldiers who died in the service or fell in the battle.
 It is impossible that the senate in passing 75 of these bills in 60 minutes should give them the investigation and consideration that should be exercised in voting away the people's money.
 Some of the cases, no doubt, are meritorious.
 Others are not, but rest for success on the work and influence of the member championing the bill.
-Of course there is the usual log rolling in this sort of
+Of course there is the usual log rolling in this sort of special legislation.

-PROFESSOR W. P. PRATT and Hugh Wightman, the Electro-therapeutist, and the bacteriologist of Bennett Medical Coilege of Chicago, claim to have practically proved within the last week that epidemics will be impossible in the fuwiped out entirely.
-The diptheria bacteria have been treated tenderly and favorably, but after eight days have failed to show the slightest signs of life. tain modifications, the doctors are now ready to announce that the ray, properly applied, will destroy any form of infectious or contagious germs.
+PROFESSOR W. P. PRATT and Hugh Wightman, the Electro-therapeutist, and be depopulated by a mighty and spon- the bacteriologist of Bennett Medical College of Chicago, claim to have practically proved within the last week that epidemics will be impossible in the future.
+They claim that Asianc cholera is no more to be feared than earache and that diptheria, glanders and typhoid must yield to the new remedy, the netic lines of force from the Crookes tube were then passed through them.
+The application lasted two hours.
+The cholera germ appears to have been estates originated in the brain of some to show the slightest signs of life. tain modifications, the doctors are now ready to announce that the ray, properly applied, will destroy any form of infectious or contagious germs.
 This is indorsed by the college faculty.